sy8low/Food-4BigTots/README.md

 **[Food-4BigTots](https://www.food-4bigtots.xyz/)** is a tribute to my mum’s food blog, **[Food-4Tots](https://food-4tots.com/)**.

-I took up this project to relive my sweet childhood memories of helping my mum with the blog (testing food and modelling for photos 😁), and to continue its mission of helping everyone make simple, healthy food that also tastes really good 😋.
+I took up this project to relive my sweet childhood memories of helping my mum with the blog (testing food and modelling for photos 😁), and to continue its mission of helping everyone make simple, healthy food that also tastes really good. 😋

 * Click **[here](https://www.food-4bigtots.xyz/about/)** to read our story!